 The kara is a symbol of restraint and gentility.
 It is a symbol that a Sikh is linked to the Guru.
 It acts as a reminder that a Sikh should not do anything of which the Guru would not approve.
 It is also a symbol of God having no beginning or end and a symbol of permanent bonding to the community-being a link in the chain of Khalsa Sikhs (the word for link is 'kari').
 The Kara is made of iron, rather than gold or silver, because it is not an ornament.

-The Kirpan is a sword which symbolizes a Sikh's duty to come to the defence of those in peril.
+The Kirpan is a sword which symbolizes a Sikh's duty to come to the defense of those in peril.
 All Sikhs should wear a Kirpan on their body at all times as a defensive side-arm, just as a police officer is expected to wear a public-defensive weapon when on duty.
 Its use is only allowed in the act of self-defense and the protection of others.
 It stands for bravery and protection of the weak and innocent.

 This injunction was primarily in order to protect the weak from tyranny and slavery, to maintain a state of harmony and security, to allow for the free development of trade, craftsmanship, arts & literature and to safeguard and protect the universal right of all beings to live their lives in a peaceful, stable and sheltered environment.